perathambkk/probabilistic-lexicon-classification/README.md

-# A Python3 compatible fork of Unsupervised Learning for Lexicon-Based Classification
+# A Python3 compatible fork of Unsupervised Learning for Lexicon-Based Classification (with a notebook)

 This is the implementation from the eponymous AAAI 2017 paper.